House OKs resolution to reduce Idaho wilderness study areas

 The House voted 50-20 on Monday to approve the joint memorial put forward by Republican Rep. Priscilla Giddings.

 Wilderness study areas typically carry the same restrictions as wilderness areas.
-Idaho has about 540,000 acres of wilderness study areas tracked by the U.S. Bureau of Land Management.
+Idaho has about 845 square miles (2,200 square kilometers) of wilderness study areas tracked by the U.S. Bureau of Land Management.

 Federal officials have listed some of those study areas as not being suitable for wilderness designation.
 Only Congress can lift the designation.